Cattle Work at The Hideout Lodge & Guest Ranch

-In spring you might ride a 100,000 acre pasture looking for cattle or just explore an area shared with the McCullough Peak Mustangs.
-Spring is the time of big gatherings, brandings and riding the wide open valley prairies at elevations between 4,200 and 4,800 feet.
-We typically start rounding up cattle to move them from valley pastures to pastures closer to the mountains.
-Once the snow has melted off the lower mountains we begin moving them up in small groups.
+In spring you might ride a 100,000 acre BLM pasture looking for strays or just explore an area shared with the McCullough Peak Mustangs.
+Spring is the time of gatherings, brandings and riding the wide open valley prairies at elevations between 4,200 and 4,800 feet.

 In late October and early November we start gathering cattle at the higher elevations to move them lower as the snow starts falling.
 You could find yourself starting your ride at 7,800 feet in the snow in the morning.
 During the day you might cross 9,500 feet and end your ride near Trapper Creek Lodge in the red dust at 65 to 75°F. In the morning you will long for a hot coffee or hot chocolate to warm you up, while in the afternoon for a cold drink to cool you down.

 From the 3th week of October through the end of the season there are typically fewer riders and there is a lot of riding needed.
 Many of our guests have begun to discover this unique riding opportunity.

 Ride out or Trailer Up

-This is a huge 300,000 acre ranch and you will experience the life of real cowboys and outdoorsmen/women in this big country.
-For some rides you will leave the ranch on horseback.
-For others we will load up the horses in stock trailers pulled by heavy duty 4x4 trucks and drive to the beginning of a route where no vehicle can travel and only horses can take you.
-You mount up and go from there on horseback.
-This is what the real cowboys do every day.
+Much as the real cowboys on these big ranches covering thousands and thousands of acres you will rarely leave the ranch on horseback, but for most rides we load up the horses in stock trailers pulled by heavy duty 4×4 trucks and drive to the beginning of a route where no vehicle can travel and only horses can take you.